mfaani/mfaani/content/posts/content-creation/how-to-prepare-yourself-as-a-podcast-guest.md

 - Speak slow and clear.
 - Have a professional microphone.
 AirPods aren't professional microphones 🫠🫠🫠.
     - I ended buying a [Blue Yeti Nano](https://www.bluemic.com/en-us/products/yeti-nano/) for $69.99.
-    - Kill the noise (heater, fan, kids, tv) in your room.
+    - Reduce any possible noise (heater, fan, kids, tv) in your room.
     - Test it.
 Watch a Youtube video on the microphone.
 Often you need to install specific hardware to be able to adjust the microphone gain (the output volume of your microphone).
     - Getting early to the recording is helpful to get feedback on your audio from the host, because they they likely have more experience than you.
     - I also learned about 'Pop Filters'.
 For more on that see [this](https://www.youtube.com/watch?v=amWbTkjfhDk) video.
 I ended up not buying one and things just worked fine.
+    - When using an external mic, it’s often something you have to tell Zoom/Skype/etc to use.
+You may not notice that you're using your computer's built-in microphone.
+A standard way of testing is to rub the microphone with your nail and ask if others can hear the scratching.
 - Here's an example of how AirPods compare with a Yeti Nano:

 ### AirPods2